|

-Tracing the Influence - Stolen Images in Games
+Tracing the Influence: Stolen Images in Games

-Part 2: Illustrators and painters
+Part 2: Frazetta and Vallejo

 Frank Frazetta vs Treasure Dungeon 2